5 Advanced Cooking Techniques for Every Chef

 However, you may not be familiar with the griddle’s cold cousin, the anti-griddle.
 This device pumps refrigerant to generate an extremely cold surface – as low as -30 degrees Fahrenheit.
 This cold surface flash freezes sauces, foams, and purees into a solid or semi-solid state.
 In less than 90 seconds, the anti-griddle can transform liquids into morsels with crunchy outer shells and cool, creamy centers.

 Often used in molecular gastronomy, the anti-griddle was dreamt up by the team at the famous Chicago restaurant Alinea.
-They collaborated with innovators at PolyScience to come up with this new piece of cooking equipment.
+They collaborated with innovators at PolyScience to create this new piece of cooking equipment.

-Even if you don’t have access to an anti-griddle, you can still play around with flash-freezing by using liquid nitrogen.
+Even if you don’t have access to an anti-griddle, you can still experiment with flash-freezing by using liquid nitrogen.
 With a temperature of -320 degrees Fahrenheit, this material quickly freezes food and reduces water content, allowing chefs to create powdered oils and frozen foams.

-Chef pouring a sauce into a black bowl next to molecular food on a plate
+Chef carefully pouring sauce into a black bowl beside a plate of molecular gastronomy creations, showcasing detailed plating and culinary precision.

 2. Chaunk – For Fragrant Spices

 While whole spices like cumin seeds and cardamom pods bring warming flavors to any dish, heating these spices in a pan takes their aroma to a whole new level.
-Blooming spices over dry heat is a common technique in kitchens, but this isn’t the only way of bringing out flavors.
+Blooming spices over dry heat is a common technique in kitchens, but this isn’t the only way to bring out flavors.

 “There’s just so much to learn.
 No one will ever, ever know everything about cooking.
 It’s just impossible.”*